-Indirect imports (quasi imports)
+Indirect imports

-The indirect import (quasi-import) affects mainly imports into the European Union.
 Customs legislation provides for a possibility to release the goods into free circulation (via a representative) at any customs office in the EU, regardless of whether the goods are then transported to another Member State or not.
-The release of goods for free circulation at the external frontier of the European Union provides certain advantages: once customs duties have been paid, the trader is able to freely dispose of the goods without any further customs supervision.

 A Romanian enterprise imports goods from USA but the goods are imported and released for free circulation in Port of Calais (France).